Determining the Proton's Gluonic Gravitational Form Factors: Methods

 \subsection{Interpretation in the DK approach}

 In the case of DK approach, we extracted the mass radius first.
-To this end we fitted our $t$ dependent differential cross sections and extracted the radius at each photon energy following ref.~\cite{Kharzeev:2021qkd} prescription's
+To this end, we fitted our $t$ dependent differential cross sections and extracted the radius at each photon energy following Ref.~\citen{Kharzeev:2021qkd} prescriptions

-where $M$ is the nucleon mass, $p_{\gamma cm}$ is the center of mass photon momentum $Q_e$ the electric charge of the charm quark ($Q_e= 2e/3$), $c_2$ is a short distance coefficient, determined from the fit and $b = 11-2n_l/3 - 2n_h/3 = 9$ with $n_l$ and $n_h$ the number of light and heavy quarks respectively.
+where $s$ is the square of the invariant mass of the photon-nucleon system, $M$ is the nucleon mass, $p_{\gamma cm}$ is the center of mass photon momentum $Q_e$ the electric charge of the charm quark ($Q_e= 2e/3$), $c_2$ is a short distance coefficient, determined from the fit and $b = 11-2n_l/3 - 2n_h/3 = 9$ with $n_l$ and $n_h$ the number of light and heavy quarks respectively.
 Here one effective scalar GFF of a dipole form, $G(t)=M(1 - t/m_s^{2})^{-2}$ is used with $G(0) = M$ in the rest frame of the particle.
 It encompasses a combination of the three GFFs, $A_g(t)$, $B_g(t)$ and $C_g(t)$ of the standard decomposition of the energy-momentum tensor in a nucleon state.
-The proton mass radius is then given according to ref.~\cite{Kharzeev:2021qkd} by,
+The proton mass radius is then given according to Ref.~\citen{Kharzeev:2021qkd} by,

+The experimental data from our measurement, together with a dipole fit (solid black line) according to Ref.~\citen{Kharzeev:2021qkd} and its corresponding uncertainty band (gray shaded area) are presented in Fig.~\ref{fig:dfit-tdist}.
 The extracted mass radii at different photon energies, according to this prescription, are shown in Fig.\ref{fig:radanomdk} (left).
-At higher energies, an energy independent region of radii consistent with GlueX emerges, however, we see a decrease in the size of the extracted radius as we get closer to the threshold,

-below 9.7 GeV.
+At higher energies, an energy-independent region of radii consistent with GlueX emerges, however, we see a decrease in the size of the extracted radius as we get closer to the threshold, below 9.7 GeV.
 The radius determined in the energy independent region averages to $\sqrt{ \langle r^2_m \rangle} = 0.52 \pm 0.03 {\rm fm}$.
 This result compares favorably with the lattice QCD determination of the radius using solely the $A_g(t)$ gluonic GFF of ~\cite{Shanahan:2018pib,Pefkou:2021fni} and equation~(\ref{dradius}).
 We observe that in~\cite{Kharzeev:2021qkd} approach the mass radius is clearly smaller than the charge radius of the proton.

-In Table~\ref{jpsi:fitparams-two} we list the fit parameters and the corresponding uncertainties in the approach of Ref.~\cite{Kharzeev:2021qkd}.
-From those parameters we extract the radius according to~\cite{Kharzeev:2021qkd} and the anomalous energy contribution~\cite{Ji:1994av} to the proton mass according to~\cite{Wang:2019mza}.
+In Table~\ref{jpsi:fitparams-two} we list the fit parameters and the corresponding uncertainties in the approach of Ref.~\citen{Kharzeev:2021qkd}.
+From those parameters, we extract the radius according to~\cite{Kharzeev:2021qkd} and the anomalous energy contribution~\cite{Ji:1994av} to the proton mass according to~\cite{Wang:2019mza}.